TeaFlex/DiPiCar/doc/contribution-en.md

 5. **Work with HTTPS**

-To easily generate certificate, use the followinf command:
+To easily generate certificate, use the following command:
 ```
 npm run genssl
 ```